co-cart/co-cart/NEXT_CHANGELOG.md

 - Added ability to request product variations to return without the parent product. - Solves [[issue 3](https://github.com/co-cart/cocart-products-api/issues/3)]
 - Added ability to filter the fields of the endpoint you request before they return, making the response faster.
 - Added ability to return the fields in the cart response based on a pre-configured option as alternative to filtering the fields individually.
 Options: `mini`, `digital`, `digital_fees`, `shipping`, `shipping_fees`, `removed_items` and `cross_sells`
-- Added batch support and new batch endpoint to handle multiple cart requests to return a single cart response.
+- Added new batch endpoint to handle multiple cart requests to return a single cart response.
 (API v2 supported ONLY) [See guide for example](#).
 - Added new endpoint to delete all items (only) in the cart.
 - Added new endpoint to generate cart key.